bobroyles/THM_WriteUps/RootMe(Easy)/Rootme.md

             - Output listed directories on the webserver, including /panel
     - What is the hidden directory. (/panel/)

-Task 3.
+# Task 3.
 Getting a shell, upload file and get a reverse shell
     -Once on '(rootme.thm)./panel' I coudl upload a file to the server
     - Used the php_reverse_shell.php from https://github.com/pentestmonkey/php-reverse-shell
         - changed listening ip in file to my ip
         - uploaded to server and got an error stating php files were not allowed
-        - changed name of file from .php to .phtml (idea came from https://book.hacktricks.xyz/pentesting-web/file-upload)
+        - changed name of file from .php to .phtml, idea came from -> [title](https://book.hacktricks.xyz/pentesting-web/file-upload)
         - This worked and I confirmed by checking 'rootme.thm/uploads' which was another directory I found using GoBuster
         - Next, set up listener to receive a connection with the shell nc -nlvp 1234